 Speculating on the Facts — Don’t Guess

-You will be asked about your accident during a medical legal exam.
+You will be asked about your accident during a medical-legal exam.
 Be factual.
-If you don’t know a detail, don’t embellish.
+If you don’t know the detail, don’t embellish.
 Guessing can be used to discredit you as a witness later.
 Don’t speculate on things like the amount of damage done, speeds, or weights.
 Only speak to the facts that you know.
 Your medical records will do the rest.

 Take it SERIOUSLY